rcassani/castoriscausa/content/articles/ge62vr_nvidia_cuda_two_monitors.md

 		$ sudo apt-get install build-essential
 		$ sudo apt-get install make

-* Optional, from NVIDIA Guide.
-Install additional libraries to be able to build most of the samples:
+* **(Optional)** Install additional libraries to be able to build most of the samples:

 		:::bash
 		$ sudo apt-get install freeglut3-dev build-essential libx11-dev libxmu-dev libxi-dev libgl1-mesa-glx libglu1-mesa libglu1-mesa-dev

 </br>
-**Building the samples.** Several of the samples requiere GL libraries, to find the correct path for those libraries, the file `fingllib.mk` is used.
-As Mint is not an officially supported distribution a slight change is necessary in the `fingllib.mk` file.
-To avoid editing all instances of this file, the multiple instances will be replaced a symbolic link.
+**Building the samples.** Several of the samples require **GL libraries**, to find the correct path for those libraries, the file `fingllib.mk` is used.
+As **Linux Mint** is not an officially supported distribution a slight change is necessary in the `fingllib.mk` file.
+To avoid editing all instances of this file, its multiple copies will be replaced with a symbolic link.

-* Move to common folder in the samples path
+* Go to `/common` folder in the samples path

 		:::bash
 		$ cd /usr/local/cuda/samples/common

 * Open `fingllib.mk` and, in the line 62 change `ubuntu` for `'ubuntu\|linuxmint'`

+	**Do not forget the simple quotes**

-* Search for all the instances of `fingllib.mk` outside of /common/ and replace them with a symbolic link to `/common/fingllib.mk`.
+* Search for all the instances of `fingllib.mk` outside of `/common` and replace them with a symbolic link to `usr/local/cuda/samples/common/fingllib.mk`.

 		:::bash
 		$ cd /usr/local/cuda/samples/common
 		$ sudo find .. ! -path "*/common*" -name findgllib.mk -exec ln -sf /usr/local/cuda/samples/common/findgllib.mk {} ';'

-* Run the commnad `make`
+* Run the commnad `make` while in the samples path

 		:::bash
 		$ cd /usr/local/cuda/samples
 		$ sudo make

+**Running the sample binaries**

-* Running Sample binaries
+* Go to the sample binaries folder

 		:::bash
 		$ cd /usr/local/cuda/samples/bin/x86_64/linux/release

- Verify that your CUDA Capable device is found
+* Verify that your CUDA Capable device is found

 		:::bash
 		$ ./deviceQuery